 Notes payable are recorded at their fair value, which represents the amount that the Company would have to pay in accordance with the underlying contractual agreements to these notes at the balance sheet date.
-In the statements of earnings, changes in fair value are presented under Gains (losses) on investments - Unrealized.
-When a note is settled, the gain or loss realized is recognized under Gains (losses) on investments - Realized in the statements of earnings.

 Income taxes

 The Company uses the liability method in accounting for income taxes.
 According to this method, future income taxes are determined using the difference between the accounting and tax bases of assets and liabilities.
 The tax rate in effect when these differences are expected to reverse is used to calculate future income taxes at the balance sheet date.
 Future income tax assets are recognized when it is more likely than not that the assets will be realized.